How Medicare Works

-If you are enrolled in Medicare Part A and B (original Medicare) you may want to consider a supplemental plan to better meet your medical needs.
+If you are enrolled in Medicare Part A and B (Original Medicare), you may want to consider a supplemental plan to meet your medical needs better.

 Parts of Medicare

-Medicare Advantage (Part C) is a sort of supplemental plan offered private companies that works with Original Medicare to provide you greater benefits and cost coverage.
+Medicare Advantage (Part C) is a supplemental plan offered private companies.
+It works with Original Medicare to provide greater benefits and cost coverage.

-Part D is a drug program that helps to better cover drug costs.
+Part D is a drug program that helps to cover drug costs.

 Original Medicare can be paired with Medigap policies (Part A through N) which are an alternative to Advantage Plans.

-Now that you have a basic Medicare overview it’s time to take a look at what each of the parts do on their own.
+Now that you have a basic Medicare overview it’s time to take a look at what each of the parts does on their own.